Compassionate Therapeutic Care on the Journey of Parenthood

 OUR CLIENTS

-All individuals, couples and families are welcome at Healing Home Counseling Group.
+All individuals, couples and families are welcome at Healing Home.
 We engage in a world of inclusivity and celebrate the unique beauty and strength of each of our clients.
+Our home welcomes all ages, sexes, cultural and spiritual backgrounds, abilities, sexual orientations and gender identities.

 OUR PASSION

 We are on the journey of early parenthood and know the joys and heartaches that it can bring.
 As parents who have overcome perinatal mental health challenges, we are passionate about supporting others on their unique journeys.
 We strive to ensure that clients know that they are not alone and have confidence that they can be truly well.
-Our team of advanced perinatal mental health clinicians understand that it takes great strength to reach out for support and to begin healing.
-At Healing Home Counseling Group, we are proud to be a part of your part of your village and honor clients’ hopes with trust and compassion.
+Our team of advanced perinatal mental health clinicians understands that it takes great strength to reach out for support and to begin healing.
+At Healing Home, we are proud to be a part of your village and honor clients’ best hopes for wellness with trust and compassion.

 OUR MISSION